1. Overview

 Out of Scope

-The following are not in scope and should not be tested:
+The following are not in scope and must not be tested:

-- Third-party services and integrations (payment processors, KYC providers, BIN Sponsors)
+- Third-party services and integrations (KYC providers, BIN Sponsors, card networks, payment processors)

-- Physical security of offices or data centers
+- Physical security of offices or data centres

-- Social engineering attacks against Fyatu employees or users
+- Social engineering attacks against Fyatu employees or clients

 - Spam or bulk messaging